Anticipates Clement Greenberg's

 John Reed Club Manifesto

-Reinforces idea that the modern artists are intimately tied to their society.
+Reinforces idea that modern artists are intimately tied to their society.
+The American Artists’ Congress was part of the Communist movement, and was founded to unite graphic artists in fighting fascism.

 American Artists' Congress